 Distributed generation is small-scale electric generation that is connected to, or located near, homes or businesses for the purpose of serving local power needs.
 Renewable systems, like small solar or small wind, are often used for distributed generation.
 Standardized rules are in place for all utilities to ensure safety, reliability and fair costs for these small-scale power producers and utility customers.

 Our Integrated Resource Plan (IRP) is a proposal to reliably and safely meet our member-owner cooperatives’ energy needs in a cost-effective and environmentally responsible way for the next 15 years.
-The plan also analyzes the future electricity needs of our members, which we are well positioned to meet.
+The plan also analyzes the future electricity needs of our member-owner cooperatives, which we are well positioned to meet.